 How to support us

-If you would like to support the Thames Valley branch and help raise some vital funds at no extra cost for you when shopping online, please visit their easyfundraising page.
+If you would like to support the Reading branch and help raise some vital funds at no extra cost for you when shopping online, please visit their easyfundraising page.
 It’s easy, it’s free, and you will even receive vouchers and special offers!